aelsen/processing/README.md

 ##### circle_spiral
 Basic animation of circles looping in space.
 Color gradients.

+##### corner_detection_FAST
+Uses the FAST corner detection algorithm.
+Sketch will either load 'test.jpg' or capture video from a webcam.
+Sketch is run in real time.

+##### corner_detection_harris
+Uses the harris corner detection algorithm.
+Sketch will either load 'test.jpg' or capture a single frame from a webcam.
+Cannot be run in real time.

 ##### wave_generator
 Sine and square waveform generator.
 Moving gradients.